gooddata/gooddata-ui/docs/afm.md

 Each measure can be filtered by attribute filters.
 Filters are represented by an array of `FilterItem` objects.
 Measure attribute filters use the same `FilterItem` interface as [AFM global filters](afm.md).

-Only one filter of the [`DateFilter`](afm.md#date-filter) type is allowed in a measure's filter definition.
+Only one filter of the [`DateFilter`](afm.md#date-filter) type is allowed in the measure's filter definition.

-When both a measure filter of the [`DateFilter`](afm.md#date-filter) type and an AFM global filter of the [`DateFilter`](afm.md#date-filter)type are set, the measure date filter overrides the AFM global date filter for this measure \(global date filters are still applied to other measures that do not have a measure date filter defined\).
+When both the measure filter of the [`DateFilter`](afm.md#date-filter) type and the AFM global filter of the [`DateFilter`](afm.md#date-filter)type are set, the measure date filter overrides the AFM global date filter for this measure \(global date filters are still applied to other measures that do not have a measure date filter defined\).

-### Show as a percentage
+### Show measure as a percentage

-When an AFM is executed on the GoodData platform, the result measure data is by default returned as raw values \(numbers\).
+When an AFM is executed on the GoodData platform, the result measure data is, by default, returned as raw values \(numbers\).

 If you want the measures data to be displayed as a percentage instead, add a `computeRatio` property and set it to `true`.